DavidMertz/RegEx_Puzzles/book.md

 Many new users of regexen fall into a trap of hoping this puzzle is solvable.
-Or more often still, something equivalent like matching up opening and closing parentheses, brackets, or XML/HTML tags.  *Hic sunt dracones*! (here be dragons).
+Or more often still, something equivalent like matching up opening and closing parentheses, brackets, or XML/HTML tags.  *Hic sunt dracones*!
+(Here be dragons)

 \newpage

-## Match Before Duplicate Words
+## Matching Before Duplicate Words

 If you looked at the last puzzle, you saw that some match patterns you might anticipate to be possible with regular expressions are actually not expressible with regexen.
-Think about whether this puzzle is possible, and if so how.
+Think about whether this puzzle is possible and, if so, how.

 Write a regular expression that will match all the initial words of a string (including any punctuation or spacing that might surround words), stopping before any word that is duplicated in the string.
 For example: